17 Best Palaces in Rome

 Villa Giulia| ©Yuri Rapoport

-If you are interested in the history and archeology of the Etruscan civilization, you can't miss Villa Giulia.
-This place houses the Museo Nazionale Etrusco and is located in Via di Villa Giulia 9, very close to the Borghese Gallery.
+If you are interested in the history and archaeology of Etruscan civilization, you cannot miss Villa Giulia.
+This place houses the Museo Nazionale Etrusco and is located at Via di Villa Giulia 9, very close to the Borghese Gallery.

-To continue admiring Etruscan art, I recommend combining your visit to Villa Giulia with the National Museum of Tarquinia and the Necropolis of Tarquinia.
-You will not regret learning more about this fascinating civilization.
+To continue admiring Etruscan art, I recommend combining your visit to Villa Giulia with the National Museum of Tarquinia and the Tarquinia Necropolis.
+You won't regret learning more about this fascinating civilization.

 Buy tickets for the Etruscan Museum of Villa Giulia